ThomasHertweck/seisio/README.md

 ## Citation

-If you use the "seisio" module and you find it useful, getting some feedback would be very much appreciated.
+If you use the **seisio** module and you find it useful, getting some feedback would be very much appreciated.
 If you would like to cite this module, please use, for instance:
 ```
 Hertweck, T. (2025). seisio: A Python library for I/O operations of seismic data.
 Version 1.2.2. url: https://gitlab.kit.edu/thomas.hertweck/seisio/ (visited on 08/20/2025).
 ```